MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/implement-gdpr.md

 GDPR allows you to obtain consent from portal users about the use of their personal data, identify minor users, and get parental consent for minors.

 > [!NOTE]
-> General Data Protection Regulations are also used for Power Pages.
+> General Data Protection Regulations are also used in Power Pages.
 More information: [What is Power Pages](/power-pages/introduction).

 ## Audit logging